hc-nolan/hnolan.ca/content/posts/glove80.md

 By the end of day 1, I got up to about 25wpm with numbers + punctuation enabled, and about 40wpm with just letters.
 On day 2 I decided to just focus on letters, and ended the day around 55wpm.

 I'd estimate I've been typing on it 1-2 hours per day.
 I'm not using it for work yet but I'm using it for most stuff on my personal computer.

+---

+It's now been about a week, and I am pretty comfortable.
+Not enough for work yet, but enough that I'm enjoying using it.
+I'm up to about 100wpm.